 The OSM Feature widget helps to identify OSM features.
-It shows basic information on feature type and identifier as well as info on who has when changed a feature.
+It shows basic information on the feature type and identifier as well as information on who has changed a feature, and when.
 The OSM Feature widget also provides all editing tools (in the top part of it).
 More information on those tools can be found in the sections below.
 The widget is initially disabled.
 It activates itself after successful loading some OSM data.